 - 2.1.
 We support: - 2.1.1.
 Counting all years as "under cultivation" where PC crop acres are idle following a prescriptive procedure to allow salt or other harmful compounds to leach out of soil.
 Those idled years under a prescriptive recovery period would not count toward "abandonment" under the EPA Clean Water Act Section 404; - 2.1.2.
 Amendments to federal wetland legislation to narrowing the currently broad scope of wetlands protected; - 2.1.3.
 Keeping private farm ponds from coming under federal regulation under the CWA; - 2.1.4.
 The scope of wetlands regulation being limited to wetland areas that are 10 or more acres in size; - 2.1.5.
 Congress to reviewing the scope and intent of wetlands protection programs and their impact on normal farming and ranching practices; - 2.1.6.
-All land farmed and/or where conversion was commenced prior to December 23, 1985 being considered priorconverted and exempted from further regulation.
-No agency should recapture these lands as wetlands if they are fallowed for a period of five or more years; - 2.1.7.
-More local control for wetland identification and management; - 2.1.8.
-Continuation of the normal farming and silviculture exemption in Section 404 of the CWA being a condition for state assumption of 404 enforcement responsibilities; - 2.1.9.
-Exemption from the regulations affecting drainage for normal repair and maintenance of agricultural waterways, drainage structures and tile lines and protection of private land against erosion; - 2.1.10.
-A general permit being developed under Section 404 for agricultural land-clearing activities; - 2.1.11.
-An appeals process being established to expedite a solution for those instances when agreement cannot be reached on the Section 404 permit requirements;
+Amending the Clean Water Act to define "normal farming activities" to include all buildings, structures and roadways related to the production of agricultural products;

-- 2.1.12.
+- 2.1.7.
+All land farmed and/or where conversion was commenced prior to December 23, 1985 being considered prior-converted and exempted from further regulation.
+No agency should recapture these lands as wetlands if they are fallowed for a period of five or more years; - 2.1.8.
+More local control for wetland identification and management; - 2.1.9.
+Continuation of the normal farming and silviculture exemption in Section 404 of the CWA being a condition for state assumption of 404 enforcement responsibilities; - 2.1.10.
+Exemption from the regulations affecting drainage for normal repair and maintenance of agricultural waterways, drainage structures and tile lines and protection of private land against erosion; - 2.1.11.
+A general permit being developed under Section 404 for agricultural land-clearing activities; - 2.1.12.
+An appeals process being established to expedite a solution for those instances when agreement cannot be reached on the Section 404 permit requirements; - 2.1.13.
 Legislation to remove normal farming operations, including aquaculture activities on prior-converted and farmed wetlands, from the jurisdiction of the regulations based on Section 404 of the CWA.
-A realistic definition of normal farming operations and wetlands should be established for use in administering the provisions of this act; - 2.1.13.
-Federal legislation that would exempt agricultural irrigation reservoir construction, on privately owned wetlands, from wetlands regulation and mitigation, provided it would reduce demand on, and preserve and protect the quantity, and quality of underground water supplies; - 2.1.14.
+A realistic definition of normal farming operations and wetlands should be established for use in administering the provisions of this act; - 2.1.14.
+Federal legislation that would exempt agricultural irrigation reservoir construction, on privately owned wetlands, from wetlands regulation and mitigation, provided it would reduce demand on, and preserve and protect the quantity, and quality of underground water supplies; - 2.1.15.
 The wetlands of the Prairie Pothole region of the country being regulated on an equal basis with all other wetlands.
-All regions of the country should use the same wetland hydrology criteria; - 2.1.15.
-A penalty for knowingly making a false report of a wetland violation and for the name of the individual or entity that made the complaint to be made public; and - 2.1.16.
+All regions of the country should use the same wetland hydrology criteria; - 2.1.16.
+A penalty for knowingly making a false report of a wetland violation and for the name of the individual or entity that made the complaint to be made public; and - 2.1.17.
 Wetland delineation requested through an AD 1026 should be made in a timely fashion.